 VACo supports funding for, and the complete implementation of, the Virginia Invasive Species Management Plan.
+VACo supports an amendment to the term, "noxious weeds", enabling additional invasive plants to be considered for regulation.
 All programs and proposals should be evaluated for their commercial impact, allowing no more than a negligible impact on Virginia's agricultural industry.
 Finally, VACo supports state prevention and mitigation practices, including coordination with the Virginia Department of Transportation (VDOT) to assist counties in species control.